brenhertel/Pearl-ur5e/README.md

 Managed be Brendan Hertel (brendan_hertel@student.uml.edu)

+11/3/2019: Created repository with current state of local catkin_ws

 11/26/2019: pushed new changes to repository.
 Changes included current state of demonstration recorder node and test nodes associated with demonstration recorder